LifeBogger presents the Full Story of a Football Manager best known by the Nickname; ‘The Special One‘.

 Clashes between Jose Mourinho and Arsene Wenger are among the most hotly-anticipated in the Premier League.

-Jose Mourinho once called Arsene Wenger a ‘specialist in failure’ in February 2014, with the Arsenal boss branding the comments ‘embarrassing’ to both Chelsea and Mourinho.
+Jose Mourinho once called Arsene Wenger a ‘specialist in failure’ in February 2014.
+And the Arsenal boss branded the comments ‘embarrassing’ to both Chelsea and Mourinho.

 The Medal-Throwing One: